University of Mississippi Student Found Dead in Apparent Homicide: Police

 “We are truly saddened by the death of Alexandria Kostial.
 Ally was a valued member of our campus community.
 We extend our deepest sympathy to her family, friends, and classmates and stand ready to support them during this time,” University of Mississippi Interim Chancellor Larry Sparks said in a statement over the weekend.
 “We appreciate the work of the Lafayette County Sheriff’s Department and Coroner as they conduct their investigation.”

 Kostial was a seasonal lifeguard at a country club near her hometown in St. Louis, Missouri.
-According to her Facebook, the 21-year-old volunteered in June 2017 as a childcare worker in Cape Town, South Africa, and volunteered in a preschool classroom in Peru the following summer.
+According to her Facebook page, she volunteered in June 2017 as a childcare worker in Cape Town, South Africa, and volunteered in a preschool classroom in Peru the following summer.

 Before attending the University of Mississippi, Kostial graduated in 2016 from Lindbergh High School, the school district confirmed.